 They are also very easy to buy online, and if you are looking to buy one you might be interested in this buyer’s guide.

 Wearing a back brace can help improve posture, reduce back pain or shoulder pain, and they can also offer additional support for labor-intensive jobs that put stress on the back.

 However, as most helpful things in life back braces do not come without their drawbacks.

-Perhaps the most concerning issue is that long-term use of back braces can lead to weakness of the muscles potentially making the problem even worse or make you dependent on wearing the brace.
+Perhaps the most concerning issue is that long-term use of back braces can lead to muscles becoming weaker potentially making the problem even worse or make you dependent on wearing the brace.